A real-analytic Jordan curve cannot bound infinitely many relative minima of area: The Gauss map and the -plane

-by (\ref{eq:ddef}),(\ref{eq:fdef}), (\ref{eq:edef}), and (\ref{eq:Kdef}).
-The condition that $N$ converges to $(-1,0,0)$ away from the zeroes of $\AA$ can be succinctly expressed as $\K > 0$, since the stereographic projection of the normal is given by $t^\K \tBB / \tAA$.
-Hence the term in $t^\K$ can be absorbed into the error term, and we have
+by (\ref{eq:mm}) and (\ref{eq:Kdef}).
+The hypothesis that $N$ converges to $(0,0,-1))$ away from the zeroes of $\AA$ implies $\K > 0$, by Lemma \ref{lemma:Kpositive}.
+Hence the term in $t^{2\K}$ can be absorbed into the error term, and we have for real $w$

 and hence